Published on 21 March 2020

 Land tax deferral

-Land owners due to pay 2020 land tax that have at least one non-residential property and total taxable landholdings below $1 million have the option of deferring their 2020 land tax payment until after 31 December 2020.
+Land owners due to pay 2020 land tax that have at least one non-residential property and total taxable landholdings below $1 million have the option of deferring their 2020 land tax payment until 31 March 2021.

 The State Revenue Office will contact all taxpayers who are eligible for this deferral.

-Businesses across the state can now access information on dealing with COVID-19 by calling the Business Victoria hotline on 13 22 15.
+Businesses across the state can now access information on dealing with coronavirus by calling the Business Victoria hotline on 13 22 15.